 Many challenges as a parent can also be found in the workplace.

-Small children grow up and that means: letting go, no matter how difficult that is.
+Small children grow up, and that means: letting go, no matter how difficult.

 Of course, you are the perfect parent who gives your child the space to grow and develop.